haarisamian/NumpyNet/README.md

 # NumpyNet
 A simple, fully-connected neural network implemented from scratch in NumPy.

 NumpyNet is a simple, readable implementation of a feedforward neural network for binary classification.
 It's designed for learning, experimentation, or just an introduction to how neural networks work under the hood without any additional deep learning frameworks.

+All of the code related to training, intializing, evaluating the neural network is located in the neural_network.py file.

 # Features
  - From-scratch implementation: No PyTorch, no TensorFlow—just NumPy arrays.